The Michigan Wind Farm Map offers current, proposed and deferred or canceled projects in the state of Michigan.

 Information is taken from both public and government reports from the Michigan Public Services Commission.
 This site is updated as information becomes available.

 The Great Lakes Map of Wind Farms in Michigan

 Map of wind turbines in Michigan last updated January 28, 2020

 Michigan’s Upper Thumb Leads in Renewable Energy

-- Michigan’s Thumb currently has 758 operating turbines producing 1368 MW of electricity.
-68% of total operating in the state.
+Michigan’s Thumb currently has 758 operating turbines producing 1368 MW of electricity.
+68% of the total operating in the state.

 Michigan Wind Energy Operational Stats

-- Michigan’s Thumb highest wind speeds occur from September thru April averaging 12.4 miles per hour.
-The summer months from April thru September are calmer with an average hourly wind speed of 9.1 miles per hour.
+Michigan’s Thumb highest wind speeds occur from September through April averaging 12.4 miles per hour.
+The summer months from April through September are calmer with an average hourly wind speed of 9.1 miles per hour.